Decorating Outdoor Trees with LED Snowfall Tubes

 Here are the step-by-step instructions for installing your snowfall tubes:

 - Measure and cut your light line.
-If you're not sure how much line you'll need, you can use a string to mimic the path of the cord through the foliage of the tree to get the proper length.
+If you're not sure how many lines you'll need, you can use a string to mimic the path of the cord through the foliage of the tree to get the proper length.
 But be careful to leave plenty of slack in the cord to allow for the swaying of branches in high winds.

 - Cap unused sockets.
 For the typical tree plan on using around 5 to 7 snowfall tubes.
 That will leave many of the sockets of the line empty, and you'll want to cap those empty sockets to seal out dirt and moisture.
 It's easier to plan ahead and cap the sockets that will be unused before the line is installed in the tree (the snowfall tubes will be added as the light line is installed in the tree, not before).